mcolonj/jquery.plugin.sync/README.md

 ## In action
 ![alt tag](https://raw.githubusercontent.com/mcolonj/ui/master/jquery-plugin.gif)

 Simply add 'sync' to the class attribute.
 This tells the plugin that the tag will be animated.

-Then add an two attributes to your tag.
+Then add two attributes to your tag.
 ```
 animation='' keyframe=''
 ```
-animation=one of animate.css animations.
+animation=[from animate.css]
-keyframe=[integer between 1-total_frames].
+keyframe=[integer between 1-total_frames]

-A tag will look similar to this:
+Your tag will look similar to this:
 ```
 <p id='a1' class='sync' animation='bounceIn' keyframe='1'></p>
 ```
 The above tag will run an animation as soon as the movie starts.

-Then lower down in your html include a script tag that looks similar to:
+Then lower down in your html add a script tag that looks similar to:
 ```
 <script>
 $(document).ready(function() {